ziotom78/lezioni-astronomia/tomasi-astro2-lezione-03.md

     2. Direct emission (UV, IR, mm\ldots).
 -   Gas: emission/absorption of lines.

-# Flux Reduction
+# Flux Extinction

 -   The flux of bright objects is reduced by the ISM through **scattering** and **absorption**:

     #.
-Scattering changes the direction of propagation of the radiation
+Scattering changes the direction of propagation of the radiation;

     #.
-Absorption increases the temperature of the interstellar medium
+Absorption increases the temperature of the interstellar medium.

     The two phenomena are collectively referred to as **extinction**.

--   The interstellar medium has highly variable densities: from 10⁻⁴ to 10⁺⁶ cm⁻³, but these are still very low values!
+-   The density of the ISM can vary from 10⁻⁴ to 10⁺⁶ cm⁻³, but these are still very low values!
 (Air has a density of 10¹⁹ cm⁻³)

 ---